LCLs Beyond Bounded Degrees: Introduction

 \subsection{A Tour of the Gap Results}

-The proof of the gap results is quite long and technical, we provide an overview of the main ideas.
+The proof of the gap results is quite long and technical, so we provide an overview of the main ideas.

-\paragraph*{The node-edge checkable formalism} In the node-edge formalism labels are put on half-edges, that is we cut every edge $e = \set{u,v}$ into two separate pieces $e_v = \set{e,v}$ and $e_u = \set{e,u}$.
-We then describe our problem by defining which combinations of labels are allowed on the halfedges around a node $\E_v = \set{e_v \mid e \in E : v\in e}$ and by defining which combinations of labels are allowed to be present on the two halfs of an edge simultaneously.
+\paragraph*{The node-edge checkable formalism} In the node-edge formalism labels are put on halfedges, that is we cut every edge $e = \set{u,v}$ into two separate pieces $e_v = \set{e,v}$ and $e_u = \set{e,u}$.
+We then describe our problem by defining which combinations of labels are allowed on the halfedges around a node $\E_v = \set{e_v \mid e \in E : v\in e}$ and by defining which combinations of labels are allowed to be present on the two halves of an edge simultaneously.

-For LCLs in bounded degree trees, there is a beautiful half page argument, that any LCL can be expressed in the node-edge checkable formalism and vice versa.
-The key challenge here is that, in an LCL, correctness depends on the entire $r$ hop neighborhood of a node, while in the case of the node-edge checkable formalism the correctness must be checked by looking only at adjacent halfedges.
-Phrased in an imprecise way, the checking radius in the node-edge checkable formalism is $0.5$.
+For LCLs in bounded-degree trees, there is a beautiful half-page argument, that any LCL can be expressed in the node-edge checkable formalism and vice versa.
+The key challenge here is that, in an LCL, correctness depends on the entire $r$-hop neighborhood of a node, while in the case of the node-edge checkable formalism the correctness must be checked by looking only at adjacent halfedges.
+Informally, the checking radius in the node-edge checkable formalism is $0.5$.

 The main reason why we can reduce the radius $r$ of an LCL to essentially $0.5$ is the fact that if we know what configuration $C$ a node $v$ uses, we know exactly how the neighborhood of $v$ looks like, as it must be isomorphic to $C$.